 Facebook has a knack for showing you content that you may be interested in, but it can only do so much.
 There’s really zero guarantee that your blog post is going to reach the eyes of your ideal target audience just by sharing it on your feed.
 This is why you need to promote your blog posts on other pages, like Facebook Groups.
-Doing so provides a double whammy of getting your posts in front of your existing community in another locations and in front of those who aren’t in your community at all but are in your target audience.
+This popular social media marketing practice provides a double whammy of getting your posts in front of your existing community in another locations and in front of those who aren’t in your community at all but are in your target audience.

 Tip: Don’t forget to share your blog articles with your friends and family.
 Facebook prioritizes posts from people you are close with before brands and other pages you follow, so having one of your closest friends or your family members sharing your post can help with organic discovery on the Newsfeed.
 Also, don’t forget to promote your posts from your own personal account.
 You are your best ambassador, after all!